Genosii/pokemon-stadium-random-team-generator/README.md

-# pokemon-stadium-randomizer
+# pokemon-stadium-random-team-generator
-A web tool to randomize your teams with legal Pokemon in Stadium 1 and 2.
+A web tool to generate a randomized team of 6 Pokemon and a battle team of 3 Pokemon with legal moves in Stadium 1 and 2.

 To-do:
 - Export team button for easy imports